ayush51/tutorial/tutorial.md

 Copy the code snippet and add it to the source code of your website.
 Check the scripts to make sure it is running, you may have to add https: to the src.

-You should see a button at the bottom left of your screen, inviting you to ask for live help.
+When you open your webpage, you should see a button at the bottom left of your screen, inviting you to ask for live help.
 Otherwise, you may get a message saying that your original domain is not listed on your Surfly integration page, in order to get around this, simply add your domain to the widget's section on the integration page.
 You do not need to add https:// to the start of the domain name.